hpssjellis/maker100-curriculum/README.md

 <br><br><h2 name=final>Final Projects </h2>

-Note: Be very leary of projects that use other microcontrollers as the student has most likely just followed an online cookbook.
+Note: Be very leary of projects that use other microcontrollers as the students have most likely just followed an online cookbook.
 These Final Projects should come from the combination of assingments we did this semester put together in novel ways.
-Note: the first two final projects are individual, you friends can help you just not do the work for you.
-The lat project is a group project based on what strengths people bring to the team. <br><br>
+Note: the first two final projects are individual, your friends can help you, they just can not do the work for you.
+The later project is a group project based on what strengths people bring to the team. <br><br>

 1. **Final01-simple:** (pass) Simple unique for each student sensor and actuator with circuit diagram (Proof of concept)
 1. **Final02-multi:** (possible A or higher) Multiple sensor and/or multiple actuator and/or IoT communication and/or Machine Learning final Project with circuit diagram with 3D Printed structure (Can also be wood, metal, cardboard etc) (Prototype)